gowhd20/Chatchat_distributed_system/README.md

 ## Fault tolerance and recovery
-	A number of master nodes(also alias coordinators) can run concurrently.
+	A number of master nodes(also alias coordinators) can be running run concurrently.
-	By doing so, system is able to handle in case of one of the master nodes' failure.
+	By doing so, the system is able to handle case of one of the master nodes' failure.
-	Once it happened, involved worker nodes will automatically migrate to another master node that is active.
+	Once the failure happens, involved worker nodes will automatically migrate to another master node which is active.
 	In a similar sense when new worker node joins to the system, it iteratively searches for only active master node.
-	When worker nodes recognize master node stop responding, it start registering to another master node, and behave same as if it was a new worker node.
+	When worker nodes detect master node stopped responding, it start registering to another master node, and then behave the same as if it was a new worker node.

 	Also the end-users who interacting with
 	front-end(master node/coordinator) are redirected to
-	another webpage while keeping all data in the shared database when current webpage turn unavailable.
+	another webpage while keeping all data in the shared database when current webpage turns unavailable.

 	On the other side, if worker node stops responding, master node will try over pre-defined times and then